johnno1962/injectionforxcode/README.md

 load bundles containing the code changes you make.

-Stop Press: Injection has been refactored and no longer has to convert your classes into categories in order for it to work so no changes are made to your source code.
+Stop Press: Injection has been refactored and no longer has to convert your classes into categories in order for it to work so no changes are made to your class source.
 It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)

 A quick demonstration video/tutorial of Injection in action is available here: